WPgenWeakest Precondition Generator

 xapp_nosubst; xapp_try_subst.

-Demo of a Practical Proof using x-Tactics.
+Demo of Verification using X-tactics

 Module ProofsWithAdvancedXtactics.